spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

    method and using :py:func:`zip` to pack its inputs.
 The following example uses an option to set up a text file with the full traceback in case there is a crash.
-   Notice that the ``import`` statement of the pipeline is within the multiprocessing block that gets called by every worker; This is to avoid a known memory leak.
+   Notice that the ``import`` statement of the pipeline is within the multiprocessing block that gets called by every worker; this is to avoid a known memory leak.

 ::